 Software-aided audit method helps detect accounting fraud

-This article was recently accepted for publication in Six Sigma Forum.
+This article was published in the November 2017 issue of Six Sigma Forum.
 It demonstrates the use of IDEA for data analytics and its value as a new tool for Six Sigma Black Belts.
 The paper emphasizes the value of working with large data populations in situations where the exceptions may be the significant events.

 You've got your audit objective in hand and are ready to go with your data analytics tool.
 Unfortunately, like many auditors, you can't get your hands on the data you need to get started.
 In this webinar, presenter Scott Jones, CIA, CRMA, will show you how to identify, obtain and verify the data you need to achieve your audit objectives in just three steps.
 During this webinar you will learn: